What is tax interest?

 Income tax

-In 2023, you made a profit in your sole proprietorship.
-Technically, you owe taxes on this from January 1, 2024.
-However, it’s not possible to file income tax returns until March 2024.
-Therefore, the Tax Authorities do not charge interest if your declaration is submitted before May 1, 2024, and they accept it without changes.
-If you submit your declaration later than May 1, they will charge tax interest from July 1, 2024, for a maximum of 19 weeks after receiving the declaration.
-Until July 1, 2023, the tax rate was 4%, but it has since been raised to 6%.
+In 2024, you made a profit in your sole proprietorship.
+Technically, you owe taxes on this from January 1, 2025.
+However, it’s not possible to file income tax returns until March 2025.
+Therefore, the Tax Authorities do not charge interest if your declaration is submitted before May 1, 2025, and they accept it without changes.
+If you submit your declaration later than May 1, they will charge tax interest from July 1, 2025, for a maximum of 19 weeks after receiving the declaration.
+Until 2023, the tax rate was 6%, but it has since been raised to 7,5% as of January 1st, 2024.

 Corporate income tax